Skip to navigation Skip to content

 • revoked verbally or in writing

-• replaced by a new third party authority, or
+• replaced by a new third party authority

 If a MO021 form is received and an individual is listed as the third party a phone call is required to confirm that the injured person has fully understood that:

-• information will be released to the third party, and
+• information can be released to the third party nominee, and

-• the injured person is bound by the third parties actions
+• the injured person is bound by the third party’s actions

 Note: only details of an authorised third party are recorded in MCRS, where authority has not been provided details are not to be recorded.